 Your meeting location will depend on which consultant you work with, and where you live.
-Nicole sees students in central Berkeley for in-person meetings.
-Her home office is walking distance from Downtown Berkeley and both Berkeley BART stations.
-There is ample free street parking in the neighborhood.
+Nicole sees students in central Berkeley for in-person meetings, usually at cafes which are walking distance from Downtown Berkeley and both Berkeley BART stations.
 Priscilla meets with students in-person at her home in San Francisco or at a mutually convenient location in San Francisco, Sonoma or Marin county.

 We also meet with many students via Skype or phone.
-Much of our work together will take place through email and Google Docs.
+In fact, some of our distance clients meet with us exclusively online.
+Much of our work together will also take place through email and Google Docs.

 How many meetings will we get?

 The number of meetings will vary depending on the program you choose and your unique needs.
-The Comprehensive Program has a limit of 20 meetings, and the DIY Program includes 6 meetings (including an essay workshop).
-On average, most students in the Comprehensive Program will have 3-5 meetings in their junior year and 8-10 meetings in their senior year.
+The Comprehensive Program has a limit of 20 meetings, and the DIY Program has 6 meetings (including an essay workshop).
+On average, most students in the Comprehensive Program will have 3-4 meetings in their junior year and 10-12 meetings in their senior year.

 What about phone and email support?